Watford Writers

 Published / Self Published:

-Yes, one book published with TSL books under a pen name.
-Genre difficult to specify (could perhaps categorise it under Gnostic, Religious Sci Fi Urban Fantasy) with a sequel in progress and I am playing around with the concept of another couple of books.
+Yes, my Lucifer's Child trilogy has been published with TSL books under a pen name.
+Genre difficult to specify (could perhaps categorise it under Gnostic, Religious Sci Fi Urban Fantasy)

 Current writing project: